PravijaSandeep/banking-transfer-service/README.md

 - OpenAPI Documentation: Provides API documentation using OpenAPI (Swagger).
 - Docker Support: Can be containerised using Docker for easy deployment.
 - Localization: Error messages can be localized using message properties.
+- API Versioning: API is versioned, to ensure backward compatibility while allowing for future improvements (Implemented with URI versioning)